Driving licence in Lebanon: Classes of licences

+Classes 1 and 6 licences are obtainable if the driver is 18 or older; the minimum age used to be 16 before 1 August 2011.

+This table shows which licence is required to drive which vehicles:

 Additional endorsements

 Professional drivers are usually required to add endorsements to their Commercial Driver's Licence in order to drive certain types of vehicles that require additional training, such as those equipped with air brakes.
 The training and testing requirements are regulated by the Lebanese Department of Transportation.
 Endorsements are as follows: